Most durable, future-proof

-- Make changes on your product and packaging based on valuable feedback from loyal customers.
+- Make changes to your product and packaging based on valuable feedback from loyal customers.

 - Create a culture of accountability, responsibility and competitiveness among employees, via a common platform that encourages performance.

 Ask yourself: what are your goals?
-The system you choose should not only support corporate goals but also fit the requirements of your industry, your customers, size of your business and budgets.
+The system you choose should support corporate goals and fit the requirements of your industry, your customers, size of your business and budgets.
 Keep this checklist handy:

 - Commit to a system that’s easy to use.
 Do not be swayed by ‘advanced’ features that you may never utilise.
 Choose instead to focus on a system that you and your team can get comfortable with.